skypilot-org/skypilot/docs/source/getting-started/installation.rst

   $ # This will generate ~/.config/gcloud/application_default_credentials.json.
   $ gcloud auth application-default login

-To create a new GCP user with minimal permissions for SkyPilot, see :ref:`GCP User Creation <cloud-permissions-gcp>`.

 If running :code:`conda install -c conda-forge google-cloud-sdk` produces the error *"RemoveError: 'requests' is a dependency of conda and cannot be removed from conda's operating environment"*, try :code:`conda update --force conda` first and rerun the command.